cahthuranag/agenet/docs/docs/index.md

 # agenet

 Agenet is an open-source Python package designed to estimate the Age of Information (AoI) in cooperative wireless networks.
-By implementing a system model that combines finite blocklength information theory and AoI analysis over Rayleigh fading channels, Agenet provides researchers and practitioners with a comprehensive tool for studying short packet-based communication networks.
+By implementing a system model that combines finite blocklength information theory and AoI analysis over Rayleigh fading channels, Agenet provides users with a comprehensive tool for studying short packet-based communication networks.
 This package is particularly valuable for those working on mission-critical wireless systems where the freshness of information is crucial.

 ## System model